-Either party in a couple can apply for dissolution of their civil partnership if one year has elapsed since the date of the original ceremony and they can demonstrate to the court that their civil partnership has “irretrievably broken down”.
-This can be achieved by citing one of the grounds for dissolution listed below.
+Either party in a couple or both parties jointly can apply for dissolution of their civil partnership if one year has elapsed since the date of the original ceremony and they state that their civil partnership has “irretrievably broken down”.

 What are the costs involved in dissolving a civil partnership?

-The cost of the original dissolution petition (Form D8) is £550 and should be sent at the time of applying.
-If the respondent wishes to dispute the petition, the cost of doing so is £245 and should be sent with their reasons for defending the civil partnership (Form DB8).
-The cost of filing a conditional order is £50, while the cost of filing a final order (Form D36) is £45 for the original applicant or £155 for the respondent.
+The cost of the original dissolution application (Form D8) is £593 and should be sent at the time of applying.
+If the respondent wishes to dispute the application, the cost of doing so is £245 and should be sent with their reasons for disputing the civil partnership on Form DB8.
+The cost of filing a conditional order is £50, while the cost of filing a final order (Form D36) is £45 for the original applicant or £167 for the respondent.